 I was reading about Andrew Geddes Bain, geologist, road engineer, palaeontologist and explorer in the Cape up to 1864, and his son Thomas Charles Bain, road engineer in the Cape up to 1888, when it suddenly struck me!

 First, let’s see what these two very capable men achieved: Andrew Geddes Bain built eight mountain passes, including the famous Bain’s Kloof Pass, which opened up the route to the interior from Cape Town.
 And he had thirteen children.
 His son Thomas Charles Bain built nineteen passes!
 His crowning glory was the Swartberg Pass that connects Oudtshoorn in the Little Karoo with Prince Albert beyond the Swartberg mountains in the open plains of the Great Karoo.
 And he also had thirteen children.

 And I suddenly knew exactly what happened when my Great-Grandfather Stewart Bain and his brother James Bain got off the ship in Durban in 1880.
 They were fishermen from the tiny fishing village of Wick, in the far north-eastern corner of Scotland, used to being ‘knee-high in brine, mud, and herring refuse.’
 They left Wick and gave up fishing soon after an uncle had drowned in a fierce storm while out fishing off Wick in one of those little boats.

-People in Durban asked them: ‘Bain?
+When they arrived in Durban people asked them: ‘Bain?
 Are you the famous Bain road builders?
 We need road builders here.
 Can you build bridges too?’

 And I know just what the brothers Bain said.
 ‘Roads?
 Och aye, we can build roads.
 And bridges?
 We can build them with one hand tied behind our back.’
 You know, the old ‘Funny You Should Mention That!
 I Happen to be Very Good at it . . . ‘